 What Is the July Birthstone?

 The July birthstone is the ruby.
 The ruby is part of a group of gemstones called the Big 3, which consists of the ruby, the emerald, and the sapphire.
-In addition to being the birthstone for July, the ruby is traditionally used to commemorate the 15th and 40th wedding anniversaries (“Ruby”).
+The ruby is also traditionally used to commemorate the 15th and 40th wedding anniversaries (“Ruby”).

 What Is the History of the July Birthstone?